bahrus/d-fine/README.md

 Shadow DOM can be circumvented by adding attribute "noshadow."

 d-fine is part of the [p-et-alia](https://github.com/bahrus/p-et-alia) framework.
 One of the goals of that framework is to allow the d-veloper to choose verbose, readable syntax, such as we we've seen above, or more compact markup for more advanced teams / repeated use.

-D-fault values can also be specified:
+The example below does the same thing, but with more compact notation.
+D-fault values can also be specified, as see with place=Venus:

 ```html
 <div>